-Compton College has struggled with recruiting and retaining African American students who represent 21% of the campus population.
-32% of this segment of the population are male.
+Compton College has struggled with recruiting and retaining African American students who represent 21 percent of the campus population.
+The male population of this segment is 32 percent.
 Hence, as cited in the 2018-2019 Annual Fact Book, only one out of every three African American students are male on our campus.
 This disproportionately low number is not reflected in the Compton College service area.
-In fact, the three largest feeder districts to Compton College (i.e., Compton Unified, Lynwood Unified, and Paramount Unified) not only shows a sizeable African American population but a male population, slightly larger than the number of females enrolled in local districts.
-(See Table 1).
+In fact, the three largest feeder school districts to Compton College (i.e., Compton Unified, Lynwood Unified, and Paramount Unified) not only show a sizeable African American population but a male population that is slightly larger than the number of females enrolled in local districts.
+(See Exhibit 1).

-Table 1: Count and percentage of Black or African American K-12 students by gender in Compton College feeder districts in 2019-2021
+Exhibit 1: Count and percentage of Black or African American K-12 students by gender in Compton College feeder districts in 2019-2020